Progesterol

 Progesterone absorption is prolonged with an absorption half-life of approximately 25-50 hours.

-Progesterol Toxicity
+Progesterol side effects and Toxicity

 No information avaliable